-Friday, Jan.
-20Discuss remaining promotion/tenure casebooks(projected)LEC GM Room

-Wednesday, Feb.
-8 (projected)Submission of Executive Committee recommendations for promotion and/or to grant tenure and all candidate casebooks to the Provost.
+Thursday, Jan.
+15 (projected) All day meeting to discuss promotion/tenure casebooks for tenure-track and research-track faculty Room/date TBA Friday, Jan.
+16 (projected) Discuss remaining promotion/tenure casebooks Room/date TBA Wednesday, Feb.
+4 (projected) Submission of Executive Committee recommendations for promotion and/or to grant tenure and all candidate casebooks to the Provost.
 All tenure cases (positive and negative) and all positive promotion cases will be forwarded to the Provost.

-March

-Early March The EC's final decisions will be conveyed to the departments in early March.
+All positive research casebooks are forwarded to the Provost and/or UMOR.
+February The EC's final decisions will be conveyed to the departments in mid to late February.
 The Department Chair will inform the candidate of the decision.
-April-May Provost reviews all casebooks.
+Department Chairs will also be notified of promotions for faculty holding additional or joint appointments.
+February-May Provost reviews all casebooks.
 Recommendations approved by the Provost and President are forwarded to the Regents for approval.
 Regents normally approve recommendations in May.
-Juno Provest/UNOP can de letter to each can didate who has received promotion

-JuneProvost/UMOR sends letter to each candidate who has received promotion and/or granted tenure.
+June Provost/UMOR sends letter to each candidate who has received promotion and/or granted tenure.
 CoE Dean sends letters of congratulation.
 Faculty listings appear in the University Record in May.
 In the case of a negative College recommendation on a tenure case, the department sends a letter of non-reappointment that allows the candidate a terminal year of appointment per SPG policy 201.88, http://spg.umich.edu/policy/201.88.